truenas/documentation/content/Contributing/_index.md

 Article templates for general tutorial articles and new application tutorials are provided that you can copy and use to submit new articles.

-Please feel free to propose changes and add new content in these articles to help others learn how to contribute to project documentation!
+Please feel free to propose changes and add new content to these articles to help others learn how to contribute to project documentation!

 Want to discuss your in-progress changes or other TrueNAS contributions?
 The TrueNAS contributors `#truenas-docs` Slack workspace is available for contributors to discuss their changes and help each other improve the software.